 DEQ currently regulates two Groundwater Management Areas (GWMA) in the Coastal Plain: the Eastern Virginia GWMA and the Eastern Shore GWMA.
 Facilities with wells in these areas may require a Groundwater Withdrawal Permit from DEQ if they withdraw 300,000 gal/month or more.
 In 2014, DEQ expanded the Eastern Virginia GWMA.
-In the expanded area, DEQ may grandparent the well capacity initially, through a "historical permit" which contains special requirements for owners to obtain well and aquifer data before the permit expiration date.
+DEQ's permit program has requirements for persons withdrawing groundwater when a groundwater management area is declared or expanded.

-DEQ will forward all draft withdrawal permits to ODW for review and comment.
+DEQ will forward all draft Groundwater Withdrawal Permits to ODW for review and comment.
 The ODW Source Water Manual provides coordination procedures.

-When issuing a Construction Permit for a waterworks within the GWMA, field office staff will include the appropriate comment regarding the DEQ Withdrawal Permit in the Construction Permit (see PM-C5-Attachment 1).
+When issuing a Construction Permit for a waterworks within the GWMA, field office staff will include the appropriate comment regarding the DEQ Groundwater Withdrawal Permit in the Construction Permit (see PM-C5-Attachment 1).